Boyd (1783 ship): British merchantman

 On 12 November, still under Litson's command, Boyd arrived at The Downs from Liverpool.
-While west of Dungeness three privateers had chased her.
+While she was west of Dungeness three privateers had chased her.

-In 1805 Laughton (or Loughlon) replaced Litson as master.
+In 1805, Laughton (or Loughlon) replaced Litson as master.
 Also, Boddington now armed her.
 Her trade remained London — Dominica.

-In 1809 Thompson replaced Laughton as master.
+In 1809, Thompson replaced Laughton as master.

 Convict transport

 Under the command of Captain John Thompson, Boyd sailed from Cork, Ireland on 10 March 1809.
 She stopped at the Cape before she arrived at Port Jackson on 14 August 1809.
 She transported 139 male convicts, of whom five died on the voyage.